 Can I Use a Drone in a National Park?

-According to the FAA, drones are prohibited in national parks, except those with special permission.
+According to the FAA, drones are prohibited in national parks, except for those with special permission.
 This ban also applies to national monuments and national ecological areas.

 Some national forests allow drones, but you can check with the park ranger to make sure.